 This website contains affiliate links from merchants like Amazon and Booking.com.
 As associates of these merchants, we will earn a small commission from qualifying purchases when you click on these links.
 We sincerely thank-you in our efforts to bring you the best information possible!

-Our day four on the Camino Teresiano grew very hot as we continued to walk through the wide open countryside of the northern sub-plateau of Castillo y León, otherwise known in Spanish as the Meseta!
+Our day four on the Camino Teresiano grew very hot as we continued to walk through the wide open countryside of the northern sub-plateau of Castillo y León, otherwise known in Spain as the Meseta!
 It was to challenge our understanding of this special route, taking us on a real pilgrimage and a true adventure.

 “The feeling remains that God is on the journey, too.” ~ St. Teresa de Jesús